saranshguptasg/CaseStudy_MySQL_1/README.md

 4. Determining price sensitivity and trends in product pricing.
 5. Evaluating the overall sales performance and identifying key areas for improvement.

+## Plan to Solve the Problem
+To address these business problems, a structured approach was followed using SQL queries to extract and analyze relevant data from the items_ordered and customers tables.
+Below is a detailed plan for solving the identified business problems:

+1. ####Identifying Popular and Unpopular Products:

+- Popular Products: Extract a list of items and their respective order counts to identify which products are ordered most frequently.
+- Unpopular Products: Identify items with the least number of orders or those ordered only once.
+Understanding Purchasing Behavior:

+2. ####Understanding Purchasing Behavior:

+- Analyze the number of orders and the total spending of each customer to understand their purchasing frequency and average expenditure.
+- Identify purchasing trends by examining the items purchased by different customer segments (e.g., based on customer ID or geographic location).

+3. ####Geographic Distribution of Customers:

+- Group customers by state and count the number of customers in each state to understand the geographic distribution.
+- Analyze the purchasing patterns of customers from different states to identify regional preferences and trends.

+4. ####Price Sensitivity and Product Pricing Trends:

+- Calculate the maximum, minimum, and average prices of items to understand the pricing distribution.
+- Identify items with significant price variations and analyze their impact on sales.

+5. ####Evaluating Sales Performance:

+- Calculate the total number of orders and the total revenue generated to evaluate overall sales performance.
+- Identify high-value customers and products that contribute significantly to revenue.

 ### Creating Database and Importing CSV file
 ```mysql
 CREATE DATABASE Item;